Shawn Karpes (Kwak'waka'wakw).

 This introduction developed into a study of his family as well as the culture and history of the Nimpkish and Kwakwaka'wakw.
 Through this study, Shawn was able to meet and befriend many artists who in turn inspired his own work.

 In 1987, Shawn Karpes began working at Arts of the Raven in Victoria with Tony Hunt Sr., Tony Hunt Jr., and John Livingston.
 During this period Shawn increased his skill in box design and mask carving techniques.
 To learn the art of silver and goldsmithing, Shawn worked with Fah Ambers for 2 years.
-This was following by an opportunity to work on canoes and various carving projects
+This was followed by an opportunity to work on canoes and various carving projects

 Shawn belongs to the Namgis (Nimpkish) band and descends from Alfred, Hunt, Scow, and Inis families.
 In his work, Shawn pursues both traditional designs and the natural world.
 He will often depict the supernatural world using a combination of the two.